jasondelaat/pymonad/README.txt

 Curried functions can be composed with the ``*`` operator.
 Functions are applied from right to left::

+	# Returns the first element of a list.
 	@curry
 	def head(aList):
 		return aList[0]

+	# Returns everything except the first element of the list.
 	@curry
 	def tail(aList):
 		return aList[1:]